Henry Eaton, 1st Baron Cheylesmore: Art collecting

 Cheylesmore was a significant art collector, mainly of contemporary British painting.
 The star of his collection, and his posthumous sale at Christie's in May 1892 (lot numbers and prices realized noted), was undoubtedly The Monarch of the Glen (lot 42, £7,245) by Sir Edwin Landseer, one of the most popular paintings of the age.
 Altogether 31 of the 86 lots were by Landseer, many bought at his studio sale in 1874.
 Other artists with several works included William Powell Frith, lots 19–21, the Biblical Orientalist Frederick Goodall, lots 22–28, David Roberts, lots 71–73, and the American sculptor Hiram Powers, with three busts as lots 84–86.

 Though the Monarch, which in 1916 passed into company ownership for exploiting in advertising, was perhaps too expensive, his son William bought back four paintings which he bequeathed to the National Gallery, London in 1902.
 These included two of the next most expensive works, The Execution of Lady Jane Grey (1833) by Paul Delaroche (lot 78, £1,575), and Cromer Sands by William Collins (lot 15, £2,205).
 Sunday in the Backwoods by Thomas Faed and now in Wolverhampton Art Gallery (lot 18, £1,785), and the second most expensive painting in the sale was Saint Michael's Mount, The Morning after the Storm, by Clarkson Frederick Stanfield (lot 74, £3,150).
 Five other Landseers fetched between £892 and £1,680, this for lot 60, Flood in the Highlands, also in his son's bequest but refused by the National Gallery, and now Aberdeen Art Gallery.

 An 1869 window in the Parish Church of St. Michael, Coventry, depicting the life of Solomon, was the gift of Eaton.
 As Coventry Cathedral, the church was destroyed in World War II.
 Eaton also donated land at Cheylesmore for the church's vicarage, in 1871.

 Family and death

 Eaton married in 1839 Charlotte Gorham Harman, only daughter of Thomas Leader Harman of New Orleans.
-They had three sons and one daughter.
+They had three sons and two daughters.
 His wife died in 1877 and his eldest son Henry Enderby two years later.
 Cheylesmore died on 2 October 1891, aged 75, and was buried on the western side of Highgate Cemetery in a vault (no.9863) later covered in 1926 by the mausoleum built for his third son, Herbert Eaton.
 He was succeeded in the barony by his second son William.
 The third son Herbert Francis became the 3rd Baron in 1902.